We offer the following undergraduate degrees:

-The requirements change over time and you should only consult the Bulletin corresponding to the year in which you first matriculated at Binghamton University.
-You can go to DegreeWorks and find out your year next to “Acedemic Year” (at the top right corner.)
+The requirements depend on the year in which the student first matriculated at Binghamton University.
+Go to DegreeWorks and find out the year next to “Academic Year” (at the top right corner.)

 In addition to the departmental major requirements, the current Harpur Requirements can be found in this webpage.

 To declare or drop a mathematics major or minor, click here.
 You need to have logged in to your BMail account to see the form properly.
 Please do not declare your major more than once in a short time period to reduce human errors.
 To change a major within the department, simply drop the old major first and then declare the new major.